 There is to be one marking team for each Sub Criterion, whether it is assessed and marked by judgement, measurement, or both.
-The same marking team must assess and mark all Competitors, in all circumstances.
+The same marking team must assess and mark all Competitors.
+Where this is impracticable (for example where an action must be done by every Competitor simultaneously, and must be observed doing so), a second tier of assessment and marking will be put in place, with the approval of the Competitions Committee Management Team.
 The marking teams must be organized to ensure that there is no compatriot marking in any circumstances.
-(See 4.6.)
+(Section 4.6 refers.)